 At Fuller's main campus in Pasadena, California, all degree programs are available.
-Some master's-level programs are also offered in their entirety at our regional campuses: California Coast, Northern California, Northwest, Southwest, Colorado, and Texas.
-In addition, the Master of Arts in Global Leadership degree is offered primarily online.
+Most master's-level programs are also offered in their entirety at our regional campuses: California Coast, Northern California, Northwest, Southwest, Colorado, and Texas.
+In addition, the Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, and Master of Arts in Intercultural Studies degrees are offered in a primarily online format.
 Other master's-level programs also offer online or individualized distance learning options.
 Certain degree programs are also offered in Korean and Spanish.

-The resident faculty of Fuller Theological Seminary is composed of more than 80 men and women who are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
-Members of the seminary faculty have published more than 150 books, as well as numerous chapters or articles in books, periodicals and professional journals.
+The resident faculty of Fuller Theological Seminary is composed of nearly 100 men and women who are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
+Members of the seminary faculty have published more than 200 books, as well as numerous chapters or articles in books, periodicals and professional journals.
 Fuller professors serve as officers of professional societies and organizations and as editors of theological and professional journals and series.
 In addition to their teaching ministries at Fuller, they are actively involved in various kinds of ministry with churches.

 Fuller's full-time faculty is supplemented each year by a number of highly-qualified visiting and adjunct faculty members, who enrich the curriculum of the three schools at the Pasadena campus, regional campuses, and online.